website watertownhistory.org

 popular recreation area for residents of Watertown, may soon again become a

 place for relation for city people.
+The island sank into disrepair in recent

+years and was ignored for some time.
 The

-island sank into disrepair in recent years and was ignored for some time.
-The area was obtained recently by the city

-of Ewald Brumm, park superintendent, has been continuous.
+island under the guidance of Ewald Brumm, park superintendent, has been

 The old building that

-was located near the center of the isle has been removed and brush and dead
+was located near the center of the isle has been removed and brush

-trees have been cleared away.
-Dense
+and dead trees have been cleared away.

-and surrounding areas to visitors on the island.
+of the stream and surrounding areas to visitors on the island.
 A fence has been erected on the south end of

-the island to prevent youngsters from reaching any danger areas near the power station or the dam.
-WDT
+the island to prevent youngsters from reaching any danger areas near the power station

 1968